BuxianChen/buxianchen.github.io/_drafts/2023-11-27-pytorch-quantization.md

 model_fp32 = M()
 model_fp32.eval()  # model must be set to eval mode for static quantization logic to work

-# attach a global qconfig, which contains information about what kind
-# of observers to attach.
-Use 'x86' for server inference and 'qnnpack'
-# for mobile inference.
-Other quantization configurations such as selecting
-# symmetric or asymmetric quantization and MinMax or L2Norm calibration techniques
-# can be specified here.
-# Note: the old 'fbgemm' is still available but 'x86' is the recommended default
-# for server inference.
-# model_fp32.qconfig = torch.ao.quantization.get_default_qconfig('fbgemm')
 model_fp32.qconfig = torch.ao.quantization.get_default_qconfig('x86')

-# Fuse the activations to preceding layers, where applicable.
-# This needs to be done manually depending on the model architecture.
-# Common fusions include `conv + relu` and `conv + batchnorm + relu`
 model_fp32_fused = torch.ao.quantization.fuse_modules(model_fp32, [['conv', 'relu']])

-# Prepare the model for static quantization.
-This inserts observers in
-# the model that will observe activation tensors during calibration.
 model_fp32_prepared = torch.ao.quantization.prepare(model_fp32_fused)

-# calibrate the prepared model to determine quantization parameters for activations
-# in a real world setting, the calibration would be done with a representative dataset
 input_fp32 = torch.randn(4, 1, 4, 4)
 model_fp32_prepared(input_fp32)

-# Convert the observed model to a quantized model.
-This does several things:
-# quantizes the weights, computes and stores the scale and bias value to be
-# used with each activation tensor, and replaces key operators with quantized
-# implementations.
 model_int8 = torch.ao.quantization.convert(model_fp32_prepared)

 # run the model, relevant calculations will happen in int8